Hickman High School: Athletics

-The Hickman Kewpie football team won the Class 6 MSHSAA title in fall 2004.
-Wrestler Tony Pescaglia won a state title in 2005 and 2006.
-His brother, K. C. Pescaglia, won a wrestling state title in 2006 and 2007.
-The baseball team won the Class 4 state title in spring 2005.
-Tim Cornell won the 1600-meter (mile) state championships in 2004 and 2005 in track and field.
-Cornell also won the 2003 and 2004 cross-country state championships.
+Football

 Football at Columbia High School, Hickman's predecessor, started in 1894.
 With the exception of the Spanish influenza epidemic of 1918, it appears football has been played every year at Columbia Hickman High School since that initial 1894 year.
+The Hickman Kewpie football team has won the Class 6 MSHSAA title twice, in 1974 and 2004.

-The Hickman-Rock Bridge series is now called the Providence Bowl in reference to Providence Road, a major north–south street in Columbia that connects the two schools.
-The Providence Bowl meeting had taken place at the University of Missouri's Faurot Field at Memorial Stadium from 2004 to 2012, but due to scheduling issues, will be played at Hickman this year.
+Providence Bowl

-Hickman from 1981 has a 10–7 series edge over Rock Bridge with a series record victory in 2000 by the score of 55–0.
-In 2012, due to the new MSHSAA playoff format, Hickman and Rock Bridge met on the gridiron twice in the same season for the first time.
-The second game was played at Hickman Stadium (renamed Alumni Stadium at Robert M. Lemone Field in 2012 or 2013) as a result of Hickman's better seeding in the new District tournament format.
+The Hickman-Rock Bridge series is called the Providence Bowl in reference to Providence Road, a major north–south street in Columbia that connects the two schools.
+The Providence Bowl meeting had taken place at the University of Missouri's Faurot Field from 2004 to 2012, but due to scheduling issues, moved to the schools' fields starting in 2013.
+Since 2004, Rock Bridge leads the series 18–6.
+Arguably the biggest meeting in the series was in the 2012 playoffs, when Hickman defeated Rock Bridge at home 10-7 in overtime.